 Grocery shopping isn’t always a barrel of fun, especially when you’re facing the challenge of adapting to a new way of eating.
 The best advice here is not to let yourself become completely overwhelmed and take it one step at a time.
 Here are a few tips for shopping with your DASH Diet grocery list.

-- Plan at least 3-5 days worth of meals for your first trip to the store, and make a list of everything you need
+- Plan at least 3-5 days’ worth of meals for your first trip to the store, and make a list of everything you need.
+Going into the store with a plan prevents impulse purchases that won’t fit on the DASH diet plan.

-- Even if you think you have it all memorized, make a shopping list of DASH foods and stick with it
+- Even if you think you have it all memorized, make a shopping list of DASH foods and stick with it.
+If you’re unsure about a food fitting into the diet, don’t purchase it until you can do more research.

-- Don’t go grocery shopping when you’re hungry or indulging in a little self-pity about having to change your dietary lifestyle
+- Don’t go grocery shopping when you’re hungry or indulging in a little self-pity about having to change your dietary lifestyle.
+Go to the store confident in your eating plan with a clear mind and full belly.

-- Shop the edges of the store first – this is where all the fresh food is
+- Shop the edges of the store first – this is where all the fresh food is.
+As you go into the center aisles, food becomes more processed and you’ll have to pay closer attention to nutrition labels.

-- If a food has a label, read it and pay attention to portion sizes when considering sodium content
+- If a food has a label, read it and pay attention to the sodium content per serving.

-- Make friends with fresh and dried herbs – they will replace your craving for salt
+- Make friends with fresh and dried herbs – they will replace your craving for salt.
+There are even salt-free seasoning blends recommended for people who struggle with high blood pressure.

 DASH Diet Meal Delivery

-Taking control of your health and winning the battle against high blood pressure isn’t something you have to do on your own.
+Taking control of your health and learning to control high blood pressure isn’t something you have to do on your own.
 Some people love meal planning, making grocery lists, shopping, and cooking, but this isn’t for everyone.
 DASH Diet meal delivery services are an option that makes it easier to follow DASH guidelines, stick to the diet, and enjoy every meal at the same time.

 We’ve tested all of the meal delivery services that offer DASH-friendly meals.
-You can read the full DASH Diet meal delivery review, but our favorites ModifyHealth, Mom’s Meals, and also Splendid Spoon as plant-based, DASH-friendly options.
+You can read the full DASH Diet meal delivery review, but our favorites are ModifyHealth, Mom’s Meals, and also Splendid Spoon, as plant-based, DASH-friendly options with an emphasis on fruits and vegetables.

 What foods are on the DASH Diet?